Wilhelm von Debschitz: Debschitz School (1902–1914)

 In January 1902, Debschitz and his colleague, Swiss Jugendstil sculptor Hermann Obrist, co-founded the "Lehr- und Versuchsatelier für angewandte und freie Kunst" (Instructional and Trial Workshops for Applied and Fine Art), the so-called Debschitz School (Debschitz-Schule) which was active until 1914.
 Obrist focused on training sculptors, while Debschitz focused on the artists and management of the school.
 He took over the full management of the school following Obrist's departure in 1904, promoting artistic developments in a number of spheres, including commercial commissions, furniture design and metal, textile and ceramic works.

 The school began with only six pupils but proved highly influential, training important artists such as Ernst Ludwig Kirchner, Avgusta Šantel and Sophie Taeuber-Arp.
-Paul Klee also worked there for a time as an assistant in the figure-drawing course.
+Paul Klee also worked there for a time as an assistant in the figure-drawing course.Also Paul Renner hired Maria Gundrum as a teacher in 1914.
 By 1910 the school had become the largest private institution of its kind in Germany.
 It was to provide a model for the later Bauhaus, whose founder Walter Gropius stayed in touch with Debschitz and visited the school on at least one occasion.